-The Ideal Marketing Budget for Medium-Sized Businesses
+The Ideal Annual Marketing Budget for Mid-Size Businesses

 Once you’ve established yourself in your industry and you’ve grown in size to where you have a dedicated team for each aspect of your business, it’s time to start looking at ways to effectively market yourself competitively.
 The tactics used by a small business or startup won’t be nearly as useful once you’ve reached this size, and it becomes time to invest more in your marketing budget to continue being competitive.

 The next step to pushing your marketing efforts and being considered a true competitor in your industry is to invest in your online marketing.
 To effectively tackle the online marketing approach, the typical budget would be anywhere from $15,000 - $25,000.
 This would include: